-The following details apply to the Emergency Planning Zones (EPZ) for this mapped area.
+This mapped area is within the Province of Alberta.
+The following details apply to the calculated Emergency Planning Zones (EPZs) for this mapped area.

+Number of Surface Developmen atc.

+Number of Surface Developmer its

 Immediate Reporting

 Name Contact Phone

-For immediate assistance, call 911 support you need, and your locati and provide them with your name and on. contact details, the type of
+For immediate assistance call 911 and provide them with your name and contact details, the type of support you need, and your location.

-Regulators
+Regulator

 Local Authorities

 Health Authorities

-STARS Sites